Background

 I've discussed three of them in previous videos and today I'm going to expand on the fourth.

-My name is Sam Vaknin, I'm the author of Malignant Self-Love, Narcissism Revisited, the understanding former visiting professor of psychology and the grasping professor of clinical psychology and business management in the CEPS Institute in Cambridge, United Kingdom.
+My name is Sam Vaknin, I'm the author of Malignant Self-Love, Narcissism Revisited, the understanding former visiting professor of psychology and the grasping professor of clinical psychology and business management in the CIAPS Institute in Cambridge, United Kingdom.

-Okay, so you have met the narcissist, it could be a date, it could be the beginning of a beautiful friendship, it could be in church, could be a colleague, the first meeting is something never forgotten, either you react with extreme revulsion and you constrain the narcissist even for a minute and this is known as the uncanny valley reaction and I discuss it in other videos multiple or you fall prey to the narcissist superficial charm, penetration in every possible way, psychological penetration, insights, the ability to glom you and grasp you and understand you and comprehend you and be one with you in so many ways spiritually, psychologically, mentally and so on and so forth that you feel that you have found finally your other half and then it becomes an addiction.
+Okay, so you have met the narcissist, it could be a date, it could be the beginning of a beautiful friendship, it could be in church, could be a colleague, the first meeting is something never forgotten, either you react with extreme revulsion and you can't stand the narcissist even for a minute and this is known as the uncanny valley reaction and I discuss it in other videos multiple or you fall prey to the narcissist superficial charm, penetration in every possible way, psychological penetration, insights, the ability to glom you and grasp you and understand you and comprehend you and be one with you in so many ways spiritually, psychologically, mentally and so on and so forth that you feel that you have found finally your other half and then it becomes an addiction.

 There are four reasons for this process.